fit-ctu-discord/honza-botner/docs/features/welcome-message.md

 For a special channels,
 like channel `#1st-class`,
-a message is send to welcome a new member in there using a sent GIF file.
+a message is sent to welcome a new member in there using a provided GIF file.